| Safe Haskell | None |

 "actual" proof translation.
 The basic principle is to define each

-in terms of its parents which for most (if not all) cases
+subgoal in terms of its parents which for most (if not all) cases

-and a corresponding refute
+implies a negation of the subgoal and a corresponding refute

 term.

-, given a list of functions lf
+buildProofMap lf, given a list of functions lf builds a ProofMap

 Arguments

-:: ProofMap |
+| :: ProofMap |

 |

--> F | Root formula |
+| -> F | Root formula |

--> ProofTree | Tree of formulas with the given formula as root |
+| -> ProofTree | Tree of formulas with the given formula as root |

-for dependencies resolution.
+and using m for dependencies resolution.
 Depending on the root,

-not all values in m
+not all values in m are used.